The ultimate list of the best cenotes in Tulum. Imagine yourself swimming in the breathtaking caves. Extra: Best hotels to visit the cenotes Tulum!

 As it is located 8 kilometers into the jungle off the main road, you’ll either need to rent a car, hire a driver, or take a tour to get to Caracol Cenote from Tulum.

 But once there, it will have been worth the trouble: you can swim, snorkel, and even dive (with proper certification) through these enchanted waters.

 That’s ok – there are several parts of the cave complex that can be explored by foot too!

 For a leg up on accessing this cenote, book your stay at the nearby stylish Jashita luxury hotel, located far enough away from the bustle of Tulum that you’ll feel surrounded by nature while you’re being pampered!

 Address: Federal Road 307.
 Kilometer 240, Tulum, Mexico

 Distance from Tulum: 16 km

-Admission fee: 75 Pesos (Around 3.90 USD)
+Admission fee: 250 Pesos (around 12 USD)

-Opening times: From 9AM to 5PM
+Opening times: From 8 AM to 5 PM

 It’s actually a bit puzzling why this cenote isn’t more popular.
 It’s located along the same road as the much more frequented Dos Ojos Cenote (you actually purchase your ticket in the Dos Ojos parking lot).